When will international travel return? Here's what we know right now

 Australia, for example, just announced that it will require negative PCR Covid tests for all travelers, and airline Qantas has suggested that all international passengers may soon be required to have a vaccination certificate.

-We'll need a harmonized global approach to recognizing and accurately and safely sharing vaccination and testing information, Oliveira said.
+We'll need a harmonized global approach to recognizing and accurately and safely sharing vaccination and testing information, de Oliveira said.

 Current practices -- involving printed paper documents from unknown labs in languages that may be unfamiliar to those inspecting them or a tangle of unconnected databases across the world -- are less than ideal.